Johnson & Johnson (JNJ) Stock Analysis

 Deep Value Investors / Avoid

 Johnson & Johnson is one the greatest public companies ever.
 Consistent earnings, pristine balance sheet, consistent cash flow, and steady profitability make JNJ a first rate company.
-The key is to buy it on dips.
+However these facts are reflected in the price.
+Try to buy it on dips.

 Portfolio Position Disclosures: